discreaminant2809/better_collect/README.md

   discouraged to use them until their designs are finalized and not under this flag anymore.

-## Todos

-- More detailed documentation.
-- More adaptors (this crate currently only has common ones).
-- Possibly foreign implementations for types in other crates.

 [`Collector`]: https://docs.rs/better_collect/latest/better_collect/trait.Collector.html
 [`RefCollector`]: https://docs.rs/better_collect/latest/better_collect/trait.RefCollector.html
 [`BetterCollect`]: https://docs.rs/better_collect/latest/better_collect/trait.BetterCollect.html